opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 2. Prefer client certificate authentication for API authentication

 Client certificate authentication offers a secure alternative to password authentication and is more suitable for machine-to-machine interactions.
-It also ensures low performance overhead because the authentication occurs at the TLS level.
-Nearly all client software, such as curl, and client libraries support this authentication method.
+It also ensures low performance overhead because the authentication occurs at the TLS-level.
+Nearly all client software, such as curl and client libraries, support this authentication method.

-For detailed configuration instructions, refer to [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication).
+For detailed configuration instructions and additonal information about client ceritificate authentication, see [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication).

-Information about configuring client certificate authentication can be found at [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication).

 ## 3. Prefer SSO using SAML or OpenID for OpenSearch Dashboards authentication